mwln/puz.rs/puz.md

 - The various unknown parts of the header, mentioned at the beginning
 - The algorithm used for scrambling puzzles is documented in the comments, it still needs to be integrated into the main text.
 - The RUSR data section format is also described in the comments but not the main text.
+- A version of [this archive page](https://code.google.com/archive/p/puz/wikis/FileFormat.wiki), reformatted for nicer viewing.
+Some additional details have been added as we learn about new aspects of the file.